Wildsong/geoserver-compose/README.md

 * GeoWebCache to cache map tiles
 * PostGIS/PostgreSQL to store data
 * pgadmin to administer PostgreSQL
-* nginx to act as a reverse proxy for everything and also it can serve static content
+* nginx to act as a reverse proxy for everything and to serve static content

+### GeoServer includes plugins

+* vector tiles
+* WPS

 # How to run everything